 The requirements to become a court security officer are determined by the hiring agency.
 At the state level, typical requirements include being between 18-21 years of age, being a U.S. citizen and having at least a high school diploma.
 To become a federal U.S. Marshal, an individual must have at least a bachelor's degree.
 For either position, an individual must pass a background check and physical tests.

 Many employers require that an individual have related experience, such as a police, military or security position.
 Officers can also receive on-the-job training either in the form of daily training or attending a training camp, which teaches legal procedures, safety methods and emergency response tactics.

-The U.S. Bureau of Labor Statistics (BLS) projected the employment of correctional officers, including bailiffs, would increase by five percent between 2012 and 2022 (www.bls.gov).
-According to BLS data from 2013, bailiffs earned a median annual salary of $37,080.
+The U.S. Bureau of Labor Statistics (BLS) projected the employment of correctional officers, including bailiffs, would decrease between 2018 and 2028 (www.bls.gov).
+According to BLS data from 2015, bailiffs earned a mean annual salary of $49,870.

 Court security officers are responsible for the safety of those in a courthouse including removing people if they are disruptive, transporting juries, and screening people entering the courthouse for weapons.
 It's common for employers to prefer applicants with prior law enforcement experience, and some employers require court security officers to have a high school diploma or bachelor's degree.
 Job opportunities in this field are predicted to decrease through 2028.